royderks/saleor-strapi-stitching/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application, and [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) to see the GraphQL server with the combined schemas from Saleor and Strapi.
-Also, the Strapi instance has become available at http://localhost:1337 and the admin at http://localhost:1337/admin.

-You can also start the Next.js application and Strapi instance individually with the commands: `npm run dev-nextjs` and `npm run dev-strapi`.

 ## Example query